-Diwali, the "Festival of Lights", is one of the most biggest festivals celebrated in India.
-Every year on the nights of Diwali, countless candles and diya lamps are lit, firecrackers are set, homes are decorated, gifts are given, sweets are shared.
+Diwali, the "Festival of Lights", is one of the biggest festivals celebrated in India.
+Every year on the nights of Diwali, countless candles and Diya lamps are lit, firecrackers are set, homes are decorated, gifts are given, and sweets are shared.
 Happiness is everywhere.
-If there is a time to experience India at its sweetest, it’s during Diwali.
-Whether you have heard of it or not, take a look at what the festival is, when it is celebrated, the best places to get involved in the celebrations.
+If there is a time to experience India at its sweetest, it's during Diwali.
+Whether you have heard of it or not, take a look at what the festival is, when it is celebrated, and the best places to get involved in the celebrations.
 Plus, there are some tips to help you have a joyful and safe Diwali.

 Diya - Happy Diwali!

 What is Diwali?

 Known as the Festival of Lights, this religious holiday is characterized by the lighting of thousands of diyas (oil lamps).
 Indeed, the term 'Diwali' is a contraction of 'Deepavali', which literally means 'row of lamps'.